 The explanation is that modules have different functions

-depending from which context it is called.
+depending from which context they are called.

 pam_unix.so module for example:

 auth context this